5 tips to curb overwhelm

 You may think you just need to more time to get it all done, but have you ever noticed that when you do have extra time you just fill it up with more stuff?

-My solution -
+My suggestion - do less.

 Seriously, do less.

-It can be tough, but I have faith in you!
-Some things truly do need to be done - feeding the kids, going to work, spending time with the people we love - but some of it can wait, or be ignored altogether.
+Some things truly are top priority, such as feeding the kids, going to work, spending time with the people we love.
+But some of it can wait, or be ignored altogether... even when that voice in your head is screaming that disaster awaits if you don't do it.

 So here are some tips for doing less: